 For Judy Mudd, creating a work of art means much more than simply reproducing something she sees.
 “It is more than painting a subject, it is expressing a feeling,” she explains.
 Judy develops her paintings with thorough reconnaissance work.
 She goes out on photo shoots in a variety of atmospheric conditions, sketches outdoors, takes notes, and completes color and value studies.
 From there, back in the studio, she lets the paintbrush guide her.
-Outside of painting, Judy also leads watercolor workshops and runs a real estate business with her husband.
+In addition to being a full-time artist, Judy also conducts painting workshops and classes

 COMMISSION AN ARTWORK

 Let us know what you're looking for.